davanstrien/Introduction-to-Digital-Scholarship-and-Open-Research/open-notebook.md

 # Open notebook research?

 > 'Open notebook science is the practice of making the entire primary record of a research project publicly available online as it is recorded.
-This involves placing the personal, or laboratory, notebook of the researcher online along with all raw and processed data, and any associated material, as this material is generated.' -
+This involves placing the personal, or laboratory, notebook of the researcher online along with all raw and processed data, and any associated material, as this material is generated.' - [https://en.wikipedia.org/wiki/Open_notebook_science]().

 ---

+# Examples

 # More than a blog?